 MagnaCare pays for rehab as long as it’s needed.

 If a medical professional determines an individual requires inpatient treatment, MagnaCare will cover it whether it’s a 30-, 60- or 90-day plan.

 If the person needs ongoing outpatient care, the company may cover treatment for a specific amount of time.
 After that time is up, the patient will be reevaluated and medical professionals will determine if they are still eligible for treatment.

 There are many treatment programs that accept MagnaCare, but Relevance Recovery is one of the best.

 We start treatment by assessing each patient’s individual situation.
 We run exams to determine their physical and mental health and underlying causes for using drugs.
 Then we work out a customized treatment plan that is best suited to their needs.

 Patients may be enrolled in our partial hospitalization, intensive outpatient or outpatient programs.
 We assess the extent of their addiction to determine the most effective plan.
 In some cases, patients may start out in a partial hospitalization program and work their way down to outpatient treatment.

 We pride ourselves in taking an integrative, multi-disciplinary approach that we feel sets us apart.
-We use a combination of traditional therapies, such as psychotherapy, along with ancillary therapies like massage, acupuncture, music therapy and biofeedback.
+We use a combination of traditional therapies, such as psychotherapy, along with ancillary therapies like massage, music therapy and biofeedback.
 We strive to create a mind-body balance that is effective in helping patients overcome addiction.

 After patients graduate from our program, they move on to a sober living facility where they are taught skills that will help them be productive in their professional lives.
 They are encouraged to participate in our nonprofit substance abuse prevention program, CFC.
 At this stage, they are given the support they need as they adjust to sober living.